Newhaven

-Newhaven is a port town in East Sussex in England, lying at the mouth of the River Ouse.
+Newhaven is a port town in the Lewes district of East Sussex, England, lying at the mouth of the River Ouse.

 The town developed during the Middle Ages as the nearby port of Seaford began drying up, forcing a new port to be established.
 A sheltered harbour was built in the mid-16th century, and a breakwater in the late 18th, to provide continued access to the sea.
 Newhaven increased in importance following the arrival of the railway in 1847, and regular cross-Channel ferry services to Dieppe.
 Though these have been reduced in the 21st century, Newhaven still provides regular ferry services and continues to be used as an important freight terminal.
+In 2021 the parish had a population of 12,854.

 Origins

 Newhaven lies at the mouth of the River Ouse, in the valley the river has cut through the South Downs.
 Over the centuries the river has migrated between Newhaven and Seaford in response to the growth and decay of a shingle spit (shoal) at its mouth.

 There was a Bronze Age fort on what is now Castle Hill.

 In about 480 AD, the Saxon people established a village near where Newhaven now stands, which they named "Meeching" (variously known as "Myching" or "Mitching").

 Throughout the Middle Ages, the main outlet and port of the Ouse was at Seaford (one of the Cinque Ports).

 The growth of the shingle spit hindered the outflow of the river, which consequently flooded the Levels upstream and hindered access to the port.
 Therefore, a channel through the shingle spit was cut in the mid-16th century below Castle Hill, creating access to a sheltered harbour, better than that at Seaford.
 This was the origin of modern Newhaven.

 However, shingle continued to accumulate and so the mouth of the Ouse began to migrate eastwards again.
 Under the Ouse Navigation Act (1790), a western breakwater was constructed to arrest longshore drift and so cut off the supply of shingle to the spit.
 A new outlet (The Cut) was built on the river's present course, below Castle Hill.
 At that time the settlement began to be known as the "new haven".
 The present breakwater was built in 1890.

 It was part of the Holmstrow hundred until the abolition of hundreds in the 19th century.